omahs/website-5/docs/introduction.md

 A zero-knowledge virtual machine (zkVM) is a virtual machine that runs trusted code and generates proofs that authenticate the zkVM output.
 RISC Zero's zkVM implementation, based on the RISC-V architecture, executes code and produces a [computational receipt].

-Writing zkApps on RISC Zero is (almost) as straight-forward as building any other Rust project.
+Writing zkApps on RISC Zero is (almost) as straightforward as building any other Rust project.
 No need to learn a custom language or any fancy math or cryptography.

 ![A zkVM architecture diagram](img/zkvm.jpg)